riotkit-org/ci-utils/packages/rkt_ciutils/README.rst

 Behavior:

-    - When "@force-rebuild" in commit message, then rebuild existing tags
+    - When "@force-rebuild" in commit message, then rebuild existing images (in case of "moving tags" - bad practice, but can happen, we handle such emergency case)
-    - When "@force-rebuild-last-tag" is in commit message, rebuild previous tag [more valuable than just @force-rebuild], warning: dangerous, use with caution
+    - When "@force-rebuild-last-tag" is in commit message, rebuild previous tag's images, warning: dangerous, use with caution
-    - When is on TAG in current docker repository - build last X versions of application
+    - When is on TAG in current docker repository - build last X versions of application, set double version (app + docker)
     - When is on branch/commit in current docker repository - build a snapshot of last X versions of application #TODO VERIFY